mariomastrandrea/wa-biglab1/README.md

 ## Instructions

-A general description of the BigLab 1 is avaible in the `materials` repository, [under _labs_](https://polito-wa1-aw1-2022.github.io/materials/labs/BigLab1/BigLab1.pdf).
+A general description of the BigLab 1 is available in the `materials` repository, [under _labs_](https://polito-wa1-aw1-2022.github.io/materials/labs/BigLab1/BigLab1.pdf).
 In the same repository, you can find the [instructions for GitHub Classroom](https://polito-wa1-aw1-2022.github.io/materials/labs/GH-Classroom-BigLab-Instructions.pdf), covering this and the next BigLab.

 Once cloned this repository, instead, write your names in the above section.